-Click on your congressional district for information on characteristics of SNAP households.
+The American Community Survey provides a snapshot of SNAP participants for each congressional district.
+Click on your congressional district to the left for more information on characteristics of SNAP households.